magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

     ```bash
     bin/magento cron:run --group=catalog_data_exporter
     ```
 1. Wait for 15-20 minutes (time for incremental updates).
-If you still do not your data, please [create a Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).
+If you still do not see your data, please [create a Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).

 ### Sync after API configuration change